amnn/typed-geomlab-report/report.md

   \input{aux/geomlab_syntax.tex}
 \end{figure}

-This subset omits unification patterns (where multiple variables must be bound to the same value), $n+k$ patterns (matching numbers $m\geq k$, and binding $n\triangleq m-k$) and hash tables, as support for these can easily be added to a type system without changing the underlying theory.
-We also omit mutable reference cells as their interaction with polymorphism is a thorny issue which requires careful handling.
+This subset omits unification patterns (where different variables in the pattern must be bound to the same value) and $n+k$ patterns (matching numbers $m\geq k$, and binding $n\triangleq m-k$) as these features could be added as syntactic sugar on top of the existing ones without affecting the type theory.

+\subsection{Expressible Values}

+\begin{description}
+  \item[numbers] Using a double-precision floating point representation.
+We sidestep the issue of operator overloading by not distinguishing between integer and floating point numbers.

+  \item[strings] Finite sequences of UTF-8 encoded characters, surrounded by double quotes.

+  \item[atoms] Short strings, with fast equality checks, distinguished from identiifiers by prefixing a \#.

+  \item[cons cells] Pairs of values $a$ and $b$, denoted by $a:b$.
+These form the building blocks for compound data structures.
+In statically typed functional programming languages, they tend to only be used to construct singly linked-lists, but in dynamically typed languages (including \textit{Geomlab}) they are used in the construction of all product types.
+As we will see later, this difference will affect the direction in which we take the development of our type system.

+  \item[nil] A distinguished value used to represent ``nothing'', denoted by $[]$, commonly used as the terminator for singly linked lists.

+  \item[booleans] True/false values.
+In \textit{Geomlab} booleans are expressible but not as literals. \texttt{true} and \texttt{false} are defined in terms of the predicate \texttt{numeric}:
+    \\ \texttt{define true = numeric(0);}
+    \\ \texttt{define false = numeric(true);}

+  \item[functions] \textit{Geomlab} has first-class multi-arity functions.
+\end{description}

+All categories of expressible values, barring the last two (booleans and functions) have analogous patterns that can be used to match against values in those categories.

+The original language also supports hash tables and mutable reference cells which we have chosen to omit as their interaction with variance and polymorphism is a thorny issue which requires careful handling.
 (A story for another time.)

 \subsection{Parsing}